 What is Administration?

-Administration involves the appointing of licensed insolvency practitioners when a company becomes insolvent and can no longer pay its debts.
-Administrators take over the running of the company in order to repay creditors.
-Recovery and restructuring plans are made and implemented.
-A moratorium is put around the company, whereby they are protected from any legal action during this period.
+Administration involves appointing a licensed insolvency practitioner to a company as it becomes insolvent and can no longer pay its debts.
+Administrators take over and run the company, taking necessary action to repay creditors.
+A restructuring and recovery plan is made and implemented and a moratorium is put around the company, whereby they are protected from any legal action during this period.
+The administrator assesses the companies' viability.

-After 14 days in administration, the employment contracts of the company are taken on by the administrators.
+After 14 days of entering administration, employment contracts of the company are taken on by the administrators.
 Hence, it is favourable for the company to be sold out of administration before this date.
-If it can’t be sold then the usually the company ceases trading and then enters liquidation.
+If it can’t be sold then usually the company ceases trading and enters liquidation.

 What is Liquidation?

-Liquidation can be defined as the process of ending a company, by selling off all assets in return for funds, which pay the creditors.
-An insolvency practitioner works with the company to do this.
+Liquidation is the process of selling off or realising company assets in return for funds, from which pay the creditors.
+Usually this happens after the company has stopped trading.
+An insolvency practitioner works with the directors to do this.
+The end stage of liquidation is formal dissolution and removing the company from the register at Companies House.

 Liquidation can occur after administration, if it failed to work, as the company will be left with no other choice than to close.